 On the superficial level, top-tier sororities have members who are considered conventionally beautiful, wealthy, and socially active on campus.
 A survey conducted by Northwestern under the Institute of Policy Research evaluated participants’ critiques and statements addressing their time in Greek life.
 According to the findings of the study, “In this tier system, fraternities and sororities are rated according to members’ attractiveness, partying and lifestyle, and wealth.
 According to participants, fraternity men have greater influence over the tiers and social hierarchy on campuses because they decide who gets invited to parties.”

 Additionally, being a member of a top-tier Sorority may influence the experience you’ll have during your time in Greek life.
 E!
-News emphasized this sentiment further in an examining the ins and outs of Bama Rush by a comment from a current sorority member.
+News emphasized this sentiment further in an examination of the ins and outs of Bama Rush by a comment from a current sorority member.
 Rian, a Sigma Kappa member, explained how the tier system works like a hierarchy among sororities and how it can affect your time as a member.
 Being a member of a top-tier sorority can also provide other perks such as networking or involvement in social gatherings.

 In a TikTok, user @runninhighheels broke down the top-tier houses at the University of Alabama that are considered Old Row (the oldest fraternities on campus) and how they relate to the newer sorority houses and their status.